VictoriaMetrics/VictoriaMetrics/docs/guides/guide-vmanomaly-vmalert.md

 * `scheduler`
     As we need to set an alert for it, we will use periodic "scheduler.periodic.PeriodicScheduler".

-    * `fit_window` -  time frame of metric previously gathered, that you want to use for model training.
+    * `infer_every` - how often trained models will make inferences on new data.
+Basically, how often to generate new datapoints for anomaly_score.

+    * `fit_every` - how often to retrain the models.
+The higher the frequency -- the fresher the model, but the more CPU it consumes.
+If omitted, the models will be retrained on each infer_every cycle.

+    * `fit_window` - what data interval to use for model training.
+Longer intervals capture longer historical behavior and detect seasonalities better, but is slower to adapt to permanent changes to metrics behavior.
+Recommended value is at least two full seasons.

-    Here it is the previous 2 days of data to put into the model training.
+    Here is the previous 14 days of data to put into the model training.
 You can choose other time granularity ('s' - seconds, 'm' - minutes, 'h' - hours, 'd' - days).
 Examples: 30s, 4m, 2h, 1d.
-    * `infer_every`- how often trained models will make inferences on new data.

     You can look at this as how often a model will write its conclusions on newly added data.
 Here in example we are asking every 30 seconds: based on the previous data, do these new datapoints look abnormal?
 You can choose other time granularity ('s' - seconds, 'm' - minutes, 'h' - hours, 'd' - days).
 Examples: 30s, 4m, 2h, 1d.